phaa/nlw-rocketseat-2024/README.md

-# Next Level Week - Rocketseat
+# Nearby - Coupons Finder

 This repository contains the code for the API and the React Native application developed during Next Level Week, an intensive training by Rocketseat.